 Takeaways

-An executive assistant for CPA firms is invaluable in maintaining structure and ensuring business success.
+An executive assistant for CPA firms is invaluable in maintaining structure and ensuring the success of the business.

 Their ability to juggle administrative tasks, coordinate projects, and manage client interactions allows CPAs to dedicate more time to delivering high-quality services.